Anmoljadgilwar/Core-Java-DSA-/DSA/ArrayList/Collection.md

 - `Collections.min(collection)`: Returns the minimum element.
 - `Collections.binarySearch(list, key)`: Searches for a key in a sorted list.
 - `Collections.unmodifiableList(list)`: Returns an unmodifiable (read-only) version of the list.

-Would you like an example using any of these methods?